Bitcoin Mining Stocks Jump After TeraWulf Signs $19 Billion Lease With Anthropic

 Daily finance — markets, central banks, M&A, the prints that move money.
 Free.

-- TeraWulf signed a 20-year lease with Anthropic for a ~401 MW purpose-built AI data center campus at its Justified Data site in Hawesville, Kentucky, expected to generate ~$19 billion in revenue.
+- TeraWulf signed a 20-year lease with Anthropic for a ~401 MW purpose-built campus at its Justified Data site in Hawesville, Kentucky, with the company stating the lease could generate roughly $19 billion in revenue.

-- Anthropic secured capacity with the first phase slated to come online in the second half of 2027 and full capacity reached by early 2028; TeraWulf said the lease is expected to be supported by an investment-grade credit rating.
+- The campus's first phase is slated to come online in the second half of 2027, with full ~401 MW capacity reached by early 2028, and TeraWulf said the lease is expected to be supported by an investment-grade credit rating.

-- TeraWulf Chairman and CEO Paul Prager framed the deal as fulfilling a commitment to investors to secure a major customer by around the end of Q2 2026, calling the partnership "landmark" in a statement.
+- TeraWulf Chairman and CEO Paul Prager framed the announcement as meeting a prior commitment: the company had told investors in February it expected to secure a major customer by around the end of Q2 2026.